ramstorm/midicloro/README.txt

 Configure midicloro with the inputs/output you wish to use and verify that it works.
 In the file /etc/rc.local, add a call to the startm.sh script with the path to midicloro as parameter.
 Place it before the last exit command.
 IMPORTANT - add a '&' to let startm.sh run as a background process, otherwise your system will hang on boot.

-Example:
-sudo vim /etc/rc.local
+Example (midicloro and startm.sh are downloaded to /home/pi): sudo nano /etc/rc.local
 Add the following line above "exit 0" in the bottom of the file.
 Do not forget the '&'.
-/home/pi/midicloro/startm.sh /home/pi/midicloro &
+/home/pi/startm.sh /home/pi &

 MIDIcloro will now start when booting up, without the need of logging in (this makes it possible to run MIDIcloro on a headless Raspberry Pi).

 If the program does not start automatically on boot, try to run it as: sudo ./midicloro
-If you get errors regarding missing libraries, make sure that the libasound2-dev and libboost-* libraries exist in /usr/lib/.
+If you get errors regarding missing libraries, make sure that the libasound2-dev and libboost 1.55.0 libraries exist in /usr/lib/.
 The startm.sh script will print debug information to a file named startm.log placed in the directory you used as parameter to startm.sh.
 See startm.log for help solving the problem.